LF-Decentralized-Trust-labs/paladin/doc-site/docs/architecture/distributed_sequencer_state_machine.md

 - Submitted: the transaction has been submitted to the blockchain
 - Confirmed: the public transaction has been confirmed by the blockchain as successful
 - Reverted: upon attempting to assemble the transaction, the domain code has determined that the intent is not valid and the transaction is finalized as reverted
 - Parked: upon attempting to assemble the transaction, the domain code has determined that the transaction is not ready to be assembled and it is parked for later processing.
-All remaining transactions for the current sender can continue - unless they have an explicit dependency on this transaction
+All remaining transactions for the current originator can continue - unless they have an explicit dependency on this transaction

 Events that can cause a transition between states and/or trigger an action when the transaction is in a given state are:

-- Created: Transaction initially received by the sender or has been loaded from the database after a restart / swap-in
+- Created: Transaction initially received by the originator or has been loaded from the database after a restart / swap-in
 - ConfirmedSuccess: Confirmation received from the blockchain of base ledge transaction successful completion
 - ConfirmedReverted: Confirmation received from the blockchain of base ledge transaction failure
 - Delegated: Transaction has been delegated to a coordinator